hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 It's hard to become teacher.
 Competition is big - 10 people per spot.
 Salaries are really good.
 This drives the best people to teach others.
 Best people can prepare even better next generations of students.

 Very similar approach is used in Hacker School.
-Facilitators are previous Hacker Schoolers.
+Facilitators are previous hacker schoolers.
 And they are really good.
-They are good example for students.
+They set high standards for students.

 ## Social responsibility and help